neteler/PDAL/doc/tutorial/chm.rst

       </Writer>
     </Pipeline>

-To run this code with your own data you have to modify the following
+To run this code with your own data you will have to modify the following
 elements:

 * The input LAS data for :ref:`readers.las`